UKCloud/documentation/articles/azure/azs-how-add-managed-disks-portal.md

 title: How to add a managed disk to a virtual machine using the UKCloud Azure Stack Hub portal
 description: Provides help adding managed disks to a virtual machine on UKCloud for Microsoft Azure
 services: azure-stack
-author: Shaion O'Niel
+author: soniel
-reviewer: William Turner
+reviewer: wturner
-lastreviewed: 17/04/2020
+lastreviewed: 06/12/2021

 toc_rootlink: Users
 toc_sub1: How To